fullcalendar/fullcalendar-docs/_docs-v5/timeline-view/resourceGroupField.md

 });
 ```

 Resource groups will have a gray divider at the top of each group.
-The text at the top of each group will be determined by [resourceGroupText](resourceGroupText).
+The text at the top of each group will be determined by [resourceGroupLabelContent](resourceGroupLabelContent).

 [See a demo of resourceGroupField](timeline-resourceGroupField-demo).